 5. Zinc – Studies have shown people suffering from acne breakouts tend to have lower levels of zinc in their system.
 It is believed that you better equip the immune system for fighting using zinc for acne.
 Zinc can help fight acne causing bacteria, reduce inflammation, act as a powerful antioxidant, and possibly reduce the effect hormones have on the skin- thus limiting the various factors that contribute to acne inflammations.

 We’d love to hear what has or hasn’t worked for you in holistically fighting acne!
-Share with us on our blog page, or contact us for a virtual acne consultation to further discuss effective natural acne treatments for clearer, beautiful skin.
+Share with us on our blog page, or contact us for a online acne consultation to further discuss effective natural acne treatments for clearer, beautiful skin.

 Kresser, Chris.
 “5 Uncommon Uses For Probiotics.”
 Chris Kresser.
 Chris Kesser.
 Web.
 17 Oct.
 2014.